wistia/wistia-open-docs/_posts/customizing-your-video.md

 ## Timeline Actions

-Timeline Actions are an easy way to increase your conversion rate and connect your viewers with your product.
+Timeline Actions are an easy way to get your viewers to take action with your video connect with your product.
 They're sort of like the sprinkles on top of your (already fabulous) video cake.
 Within the Timeline Actions drop down menu we house all sorts of great tools--like Turnstile email gate, Calls to Action, and Annotation links.

+Any action added to your video will appear as a waypoint below your video timeline.
+All actions can be placed at any time within a video.
+To change when these actions show up you can simply adjust the time stamps under the Timeline Actions menu or drag the waypoints to the exact frames they're to appear.

 ### Call to Action